TnTech-ECE/S25_Team1_MyCapstoneProject/Experimental Analysis/Experimental Analysis.md

 ## Statment of Contributions:
 - Evan Winnie - Battery Function as it Applies to the Bot and Sensors
-- Connor Graves - Hardwired Communication Subsystem as it Applies to Telemetry Transmission and Bot-to-Laptop Data Link Performance
+- Connor Graves - Inventory and Hardwired Communication Subsystem as it Applies to Telemetry Transmission and Bot-to-Laptop Data Link Performance
 - Wayne Marcrum - Navigation Subsystem as it Applies to the Autonomous Navigation Performance
 - Kamden Edens - System Integration Experiment as it Applies to Robot Drive Performance Under Full Sensor Load